-Let’s face it; finding the best horse racing tipster is no easy task.
+Let’s face it; finding the best tipster for horse racing is no easy task.
 The industry is flooded with lots of successful horse racing tipsters.
 But here’s the thing ‘best’ is subjective and means different things to different people.

 Before we delve deeper into this topic, here are the types of tipsters that we’ll cover;

 - Top rated professional online betting media publication pundits

 In this category, we shall list some of the best horse racing tipsters in the industry.
 For those who take horse racing more like a profession, the tipsters in this category are the best, and because they know they are good they tend to charge a premium for their tipster service.